apoorvsingh2000/HackNYU/README.md

 An app that recommends recipies and dishes to you based on the ingredients.

 # How to use
-There is a relese and a debug version attached.
-You can install the app on your android phone.
-Enter the name of the ingredients that you have
+1. Enter the name of the ingredients that you have
-The App will smartly recommend you dishes based on those ingredients.
+2. The App will smartly recommend you dishes based on those ingredients.
-Another AI feature that identifies the ingredient and tells you what it is using Image Recognition.
+3. Another AI feature that identifies the ingredient and tells you what it is using Image Recognition.

 # Challenges faced
 Working with different aspects of AI and Database.